zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

     </html>
     ```

-    Assume the web page with the source station userdomain is as follows:
+    Assume the web page with the source station user domain is as follows:

     ```
     <html>